AnthonyCxx/Notes-and-Writeups/C#/SecurityPractices.md

 as not only is it more efficient than overwriting with random characters, but it is also easy to verify that the data has been erased. <br />

 Strange no one at Microsoft made a class to streamline this process.
 Oh, wait, [they did](https://docs.microsoft.com/en-us/dotnet/api/system.security.securestring?view=net-5.0).
-> Note: this principle also applies to Java.